 4. Avoid irritating skin products and gadgets

-There are a lot of skin care products and devices that seem like a good idea to add to your skincare regimen—especially for oily skin types.
-However, these products can also be irritating, causing further breakout and other skin problems down the road.
+There are many skincare products and devices that seem like a good idea to add to your skincare regimen—especially for oily skin types.
+However, these products can also irritate, causing further breakouts and other skin problems.
 Here are the ones you want to avoid;

-Toners: Toners are alcohol-based liquids that are meant to dissolve and strip the dirt and oil off the upper layer of your skin.
-Unfortunately, toners also damage the protective layer of the skin making it more acne prone and sensitive.
-Current thinking, influenced by the Korean skincare, has concluded that alcohol-based toners should not be part of ongoing skin care.
-To remove makeup, it's better to use oil-free makeup remover wipes followed by a mild cleanser to remove debris dirt and oil and light oil-free moisturizer to renew the skin's protective layer.
+Toners: Toners are alcohol-based liquids meant to dissolve and strip dirt and oil off the upper layer of your skin.
+Unfortunately, toners also damage the skin's protective layer, making it more acne-prone and sensitive.
+Current thinking, influenced by Korean skincare, has concluded that alcohol-based toners should not be part of ongoing skin care.
+To remove makeup, it's better to use oil-free makeup remover wipes followed by a mild cleanser to remove debris, dirt, and oil and a light oil-free moisturizer to renew the skin's protective layer.

 5. Follow a good diet for reducing oily skin

-While there is still much research to be done on the connection between diet and skin, studies (and lots of personal anecdotes) have shown that certain foods can increase the size of the oil glands (i.e. enlarged pores) stimulate the production of sebum (skin oil).
+While there is still much research to be done on the connection between diet and skin, studies (and lots of personal anecdotes) have shown that certain foods can increase the size of the oil glands (i.e., enlarged pores) and stimulate the production of sebum (skin oil).
 The main food types in this category are dairy (especially cow's milk) and refined carbohydrates.
-These types of food trigger the production of insulin-like growth factor-1 that attaches to the receptors within your oil glands so they produce more oil.
-A good skin oil reducing diet should include meat, fish, vegetables, eggs and unrefined carbohydrates and should not involve refined carbohydrates (pasta, white bread), sweets and extra salty fast and instant foods.
+These types of food trigger the production of insulin-like growth factor-1 that attaches to the receptors within your oil glands, so they produce more oil.
+A good skin oil-reducing diet should include meat, fish, vegetables, eggs, and unrefined carbohydrates.
+It should not involve refined carbohydrates (pasta, white bread), sweets, and extra salty fast and instant foods.
 Click here to read more on the best diet for acne-prone skin.